 Steak doesn’t need to be an expensive ingredient that’s saved for special occasions.
 Sure, there are plenty of pricey steaks out there, which are often very tender and easy to cook, but they’re not your only option.
 What about choosing some of the cheapest steak cuts instead?

 These cuts of steak often don’t have the beautiful marbling or melt in your mouth tenderness that some of the expensive cuts provide.
 But, they’re not dry and chewy either.
 Instead, there are plenty of amazing cheap cuts that you’re certain to love.
+They’re also an exceptional part of a low cost meal.

 Besides, the cut you choose is only part of the story.
 The way you prepare and cook your steak is just as important.
 Sometimes a well cooked cheap steak even tastes better than a poorly cooked expensive one.